-A few of the more popular activity and sightseeing park and trail destinations located in Lake Cowichan and the surrounding areas includes Gordon Bay Provincial Park, Cowichan River Provincial Park, Mesachie Lake Park, Carmanah Walbran Provincial Park, Nitinat River Provincial Park, Mile 77 Park and the Cowichan Valley Trail. ( View Parks )
+A few of the more popular activity and sightseeing park and trail destinations located in Lake Cowichan and the surrounding areas includes Gordon Bay Provincial Park, Denninger Scout Trail, Cowichan River Provincial Park, Mesachie Lake Park, Carmanah Walbran Provincial Park, Nitinat River Provincial Park, Mile 77 Park and the Cowichan Valley Trail.

 Some of the most visited sightseeing attractions, art galleries, historical sites and cultural venues in Lake Cowichan, British Columbia include the Kaatza Station Museum, Honeymoon Bay Ecological Reserve and the Cowichan Lake Education Centre.

-Services important to vacation planning in and around the community of Lake Cowichan, BC includes accommodations (motel, inns, vacation homes, bed and breakfast, rental suites), tours, guides, campgrounds, pubs, restaurants, gas stations, gift stores, liquor store, grocery store, cell service, internet, bank and transportation services including taxi and bus.
+Important services and amenities for travelers when exploring in and around Lake Cowichan, BC, Canada includes tours, guides, pubs, restaurants, gas station, liquor store, grocery store, cell service, internet, bank and transportation services including taxi and bus.